ela-compil/BACnet/CodeExamples/Readme.txt

 		GPIO4 as input and GPIO7, GPIO8 as output

 	Mono should be installed,
-	and to start the code in sudo mode : sudo mono ./RaspberrySample
+	and to start the code in sudo mode : sudo mono ./RaspberrySample.exe DeviceDescriptor.xml must be in the application directory

 	Tested on a Raspberry Pi Model B.